Dow Industrials Surge on Strong Earnings from Caterpillar, 3M

 U.S. President Donald Trump is also expected to unveil his pick for the new leader of the Federal Reserve within the next 10 days from a roster of candidates that include current Fed Chairwoman Janet Yellen.

+On Monday, Mr. Trump said he was "very, very close" to a decision, and on Tuesday he asked Republican senators in a show-of-hands poll which candidate they preferred, Fed governor Jerome Powell or Stanford University economics professor John Taylor.

 A hawkish candidate might send U.S. Treasury yields higher and boost the dollar, analysts say.
-The yield on the 10-year U.S. Treasury note rose to 2.410%, according to Tradeweb, from 2.375% Monday.
+The yield on the 10-year U.S. Treasury note rose to 2.406% from 2.375% Monday.
 Yields rise as prices fall.

 In currencies, the WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was up 0.2%.